-The extraordinary variety of planting more than 6,000 different varieties – ensures a feast of colour and interest from March to November.
+The extraordinary variety of planting, more than 6,000 different varieties, ensures a feast of colour and interest throughout the year:

-The Garden House is at the forefront of a revolution in ‘naturalistic planting’ – working in harmony with nature rather than against it, allowing flowers to intermingle to provide living kaleidoscopes of colour.
+The Garden House is at the forefront of a revolution in ‘naturalistic planting’ – working in harmony with nature rather than against it, allowing flowers to intermingle to provide a living kaleidoscopes of colour and a magnate for pollinators.

 Guide Dogs permitted